-iSHARE aims to provide a generic building block widely applicable in the logistics sector.
-This requires a framework which can be applied to the wide variety of cases possible in practice.
-This section explains this framework and its roles, step-by-step.
+iSHARE aims to provide a generic building block for service provision, widely applicable in the logistics sector.
+This requires a framework that can be applied to the wide variety of cases possible in practice.
+This section explains the iSHARE framework, its roles, and its relations, step-by-step.